opencoff/go-bbhash/README.md

 # go-bbhash - Fast, Scalable Minimal Perfect Hash for Large Sets

 ## What is it?
-A library to create, marshal, unmarshal and query minimal perfect hash functions over very large key sets.
+A library to create, query and serialize/de-serialize minimal perfect hash functions over very large key sets.

 This is an implementation of [this paper](https://arxiv.org/abs/1702.03154).
-It is in part inspired by Damien Gryski's [Boomphf](https://github.com/dgryski/go-boomphf).
+It is in part inspired by Damien Gryski's [Boomphf](https://github.com/dgryski/go-boomphf) - this implementation differs from Boomphf in one significant way - this library adds an efficient serialization & deserialization API.

 The library exposes the following types:

 - `BBHash`: Represents an instance of a minimal perfect hash function as described in the paper above.
-- `DBWriter`: Used to construct a constant database of key-value pairs - where the lookup of a given key is doing in constant time using `BBHash`.
+- `DBWriter`: Used to construct a constant database of key-value pairs - where the lookup of a given key is done in constant time using `BBHash`.
 Essentially, this type serializes a collection of key-value pairs using `BBHash` as the underlying index.
-- `DBReader`: Used for looking up key-values from a previously constructed Database.
+- `DBReader`: Used for looking up key-values from a previously constructed (serialized) database.

 *NOTE* Minimal Perfect Hash functions take a fixed input and generate a mapping to lookup the items in constant time.
 In